Lee Ranaldo: Collaborations and side projects

 Ranaldo has produced albums for artists including Babes in Toyland, You Am I, Magik Markers, Deity Guns, and Dutch art rock-ensemble Kleg.
 He has edited a volume of tour journals from the 1995 Lollapalooza tour written by himself, Thurston Moore, Beck, Stephen Malkmus, Courtney Love, and others.

 Ranaldo has worked with jazz drummer William Hooker on improvised music, and reading and improvising poetry and released several records together.

 His main side projects are Drift and Text of Light.

 Drift is a duo with his wife Leah Singer, with whom he has performed many live installation pieces with improvised music.
 The collaboration, utilizing live manipulated 16mm film projections, electric guitar and recited texts, occupied the duo from the early 1990s until late 2005, when they re-created the performance as an art installation at Gigantic Art Space, a gallery in New York City.
 Since then the pair have been performing a new piece entitled "iloveyouihateyou", a combination installation and performance work that has been presented in the US and Europe.
 In 2005 Drift released a box set with a DVD and a book.

 Text of Light was founded in 2001 by Ranaldo, Alan Licht, Ulrich Krieger, Christian Marclay and William Hooker.
 The core group is Ranaldo, Licht and Krieger with changing DJs (Marclay, DJ Olive, Marina Rosenfeld) and drummers (Hooker, Tim Barnes, Steve Shelley).
 The music is free improvised and mostly played along with, but not really referencing, films by Stan Brakhage.
 The name for the band comes from Brakhage's film The Text of Light.

 In 2007 Ranaldo collaborated with British rock band The Cribs on their third album Men's Needs, Women's Needs, Whatever.
 Ranaldo performs a spoken word piece against the track "Be Safe".
 Ranaldo made an appearance in the 2008 feature documentary by Nik Sheehan about Brion Gysin and the Dreamachine entitled FLicKer.

 Glacial Trio is a band consisting of Ranaldo, Bagpiper David Watson and drummer Tony Buck.
 In 2010 Ranaldo released the solo album Maelstrom From Drift on Three Lobed Recordings with guest appearances of Buck and Watson.
 The band released On Jones Beach in 2012.

+In 2022 Ranaldo collaborated with Catalan French musician Pascal Comelade and drummer Ramon Prats in a concert inspired by Velvet Underground music for the premiere of "Linger On: The Velvet Underground" a book published by Eva and Thurston Moore’s Ecstatic Peace Library by Catalan music journalist Ignasi Julià.
+The concert was recorded and released as Velvet Serenade.